-The County of Innlandet was established on 01.01.2020, after a merger of the two counties Hedmark and Oppland.
+Innland County was established on 01.01.2020, after a merger of the two counties Hedmark and Oppland.

 The County covers a vast area of Norway, stretching from the Oslo region to mid-Norway.
 It is the single county without a coastal line.
-In addition, covering 17% of the country’s total mainland area, it is the second largest county in Norway, even larger than Denmark.
-You can also find Norway’s highest mountain, Galdhøpiggen (a famous hiking destination), Norway’s largest lake, Mjøsa, Norway’s longest lake, Glomma, and 11 National parks in Innlandet County.
+Covering 17% of the country’s total mainland area, it is the second largest county in Norway, even larger than Denmark.
+You can locate Norway’s highest mountain, Galdhøpiggen (a famous hiking destination), Norway’s largest lake, Mjøsa, Norway’s longest lake, Glomma, and 11 different National parks in Innland County.

-Cold winters and warm summers are completely normal.
-During winter, most of the county is covered in snow, and temperatures can down to -40° degrees Celsius.
-Inhabitants are in need of good winter clothing, such as woollen underwear, winter shoes and padded winter jackets.
+Cold winters and warm summers are normal.
+During winter, most of the county is covered in snow, with temperatures down to -40° degrees Celsius.
+Inhabitants are in need of good winter clothing, such as woolen underwear, winter shoes and padded winter jackets.
 During summer, the temperature can reach up to 35° degrees Celsius.
-The cold weather and snow attracts many visitors from abroad and around Norway.
-Per February 2020, Innlandet County had over 85.000 cabins, making it county with the biggest amount of cabins in Norway.
+The snow and cold weather attracts many visitors from abroad and around Norway.
+Per February 2020, Innland County had over 85.000 cabins, making it county with the biggest amount of cabins in Norway.